DUI Attorneys in Oregon

 In Oregon, DUI charges are based on the circumstances of your offense, your age, and your driving history.
 You can be charged with a DUI if you:

-- Are older than 21 years old and measured a blood alcohol concentration (BAC) of 0.08% or more while driving.
+- An adult with a measured a blood alcohol concentration (BAC) of 0.08% or more while driving.

 - Are younger than 21 years old and had any amount of alcohol in your blood while driving.